platformsh/platformsh-docs/src/frameworks/drupal8/solr.md

 ```

 > **note**
 > At this time, bugs in Drupal 8 configuration system prevent new Solr servers from being added via configuration.
-The default server is automatically created by Search API Solr module, so this configuration will work fine for it.
+The default server is automatically created by Search API Solr module if you enable its Solr Search Defaults sub-module, so this configuration will work fine for it.
 For multiple Solr servers or a different one other than the default you must add the new server(s) at the Search API administration page `/admin/config/search/search-api/add-server`.
 The newly created server(s) will use its configuration from code.
-See [these](https://www.drupal.org/node/2682369) [issues](https://www.drupal.org/node/2744057) for more information.
+See this [issue](https://www.drupal.org/node/2744057) for more information.

-> **note**
-> The configuration in effect will always be the configuration in code, even if a matching server is edited via the Search API Solr administration pages.
+> Moreover, the configuration in effect will always be the configuration in code, even if a matching server is edited via the Search API Solr administration pages.